plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 Keychain (`/Library/Keychains/System.keychain`) using Rama's built-in boring TLS support.
 The CA is created on first startup and reused on subsequent starts.

-The container app can delete the stored CA material via the `Rotate CA` menu command or the `--clean-secrets` launch flag; the sysext will create a fresh CA the next time it initialises.
+The container app can delete the stored CA material via the `Clear CA` menu command (while the proxy is running) or the `--clean-secrets` launch flag; the sysext then creates a fresh CA the next time it initialises.
 The container app does not create or read the CA.

 ## Build